 The following steps can help you prepare for the 2026 CRA mileage rate and keep accurate records all year:

-• When the CRA releases the 2026 rates, update your spreadsheets, accounting software or internal policies to reflect the new amounts.
+- Now that the CRA rates for 2026 are published, update your spreadsheets, accounting software or internal policies to reflect the new amounts.

 For advice on your specific situation, consult a Canadian tax professional or review official CRA publications.